Everest Base Camp Trek - 14 Days

 Day 6

-Trek from Tengboche to Dingboche
+Trek from Tengboche to Dingboche (4,410m)

 Pangboche

 Today, the journey crosses through the Imja Khola before ascending to the village of Pangboche.
 As you trek into the higher elevation, you will notice a gradual shift in the terrain and vegetation.
-The trees are replaced by scrubs and hardy grasses of the alpine zone as you continue toward the Imja Valley to reach your destination of Dingboche.
+The trees are replaced by shrubs and hardy grasses of the alpine zone as you continue toward the Imja Valley to reach your destination of Dingboche.

 Day 7